decentdao/fractal-docs/proposals/create.md

 ---

 ## Overview
-A proposal is a way to suggest that a Fractal DAO executes one or more on-chain transactions.
+A proposal is a way to suggest that a Safe executes one or more on-chain transactions.
 Proposals can integrate with any smart contract on the blockchain.

-Whether the proposal is successful, and thus able to be executed, depends on the wishes of the DAO's tokens holders, or signers in the case of a multisig DAO.
+Whether the proposal is successful, and thus able to be executed, depends on the wishes of the Safe's tokens holders, or signers in the case of a multisig Safe.

 ---

 ## Create a Proposal

-First, navigate to the Proposals page of the DAO you wish to submit a proposal to.
+First, navigate to the Proposals page of the Safe you wish to submit a proposal to.

 ![](../.gitbook/assets/proposals-icon.png)